NibiruChain/py-sdk/HACKING.md

 This will resolve dependencies between each of the project's packages and install them into a virtual environment.

+## Developing with pricefeeder and localnet

+### Installation
+Run `bash scripts/get_nibid.sh` to install the nibid binary Run `bash scripts/get_nibid.sh` to install the pricefeeder binary

+### Running pricefeeder and localnet
+Run `bash scripts/localnet.sh` to initiate the localnet Run `bash scripts/run_pricefeed.sh` to initiate the pricefeeder

 ## Running tests

 #### Setting environment variables